-- Exercise as recommended by your physiotherapist.
-Do not over exercise,
+- Exercise as recommended by your physiotherapist, ensuring no over exertion;

-- Control your pain prior and after exercise using ice pack no more than 20 minutes 4 to 6 times per day,
+- Control any pain prior and after exercise using cold packs for no more than 20 minutes, 4 to 6 times per day;

-- Control your leg swelling by elevating your leg,
+- Control leg swelling by elevating your leg;

-- Re-position frequently your knee, alternating maximal flexion and full extension,
+- Re-position your knee frequently, alternating maximal flexion and full extension;

-- Use compressive socks as recommended by your doctor.
+- Use compressive socks as advised by your doctor.

 WHAT PRECAUTIONS SHOULD I TAKE AFTER KNEE REPLACEMENT SURGERY?